 afpitch, Magna Marbella Golf (CC BY-SA 2.0)

 Abundant and unique nature is also there for you to uncover right on the Marbella’s doorstep.
-A well-known and charming mountain of La Concha rises 1000 meters above the city.
-Named a Biosphere Reserve by Unesco, it makes an impression with its natural panorama.
+A well-known and charming mountain of La Concha rises a thousand metres above the city.
+Named a Biosphere Reserve by UNESCO, it makes an impression with its natural panorama.

 Hernán Piñera (CC BY-SA 2.0)

 Finally, Marbella’s green mountain scenery, chic culture, historic architecture, wonderful beaches and friendly people make this location a true treasure of the Mediterranean.
-With all the charm of a large city and features of a convenient town, Marbella is undeniably one of the world’s best places to reside in.
+With all the charm of a large city and features of a convenient town, Marbella Old Town property is undeniably one of the world’s best places to reside.